gpoppino/suse-toolbox/README.md

     - **suma_sync_repos.sh**
     Script to facilitate mirroring every channel that has been previously enabled on SUMA.
+    - **suma_create_landscape_channels.sh**
+    Script to create landscape channels as described in the scenario presented in the product's best practices.

 - [Subscription Manager Tool](https://www.suse.com/products/subscription-management-tool/):
     - **smt_mirror_repo_by_name.sh**